watsonjr/watsonjr.github.io/people/index.md

 <img style="float: right" src="Nico_photo.png" width="20%" />
 2019 -- **Nicolás Gómez-Andújar**, MS student in the Marine Resource Management Program, Oregon State University.<br>
 Nico researches the adaptive governance of coastal socio-ecological systems.
 He focuses on cooperative and non-cooperative behaviors of small-scale fishers in Puerto Rico and the role of social-networks and informal arrangements for coping with ecosystem change and social instability. <br>
-Nico researches the adaptive governance of coastal socio-ecological systems.
-He focuses on cooperative and non-cooperative behaviors of small-scale fishers in Puerto Rico and the role of social-networks and informal arrangements for coping with ecosystem change and social instability. <br>
 <br>

 <img style="float: right" src="Keiko_photo.JPG" width="20%" />